Terms and Conditions for study at City, University of London

 8.3 Programme changes after your registration

-8.3.1 The institution reserves the right to vary elements of your programme from that described in the prospectus once you are registered on the programme for the same reasons as set out in Clause 8.2.
+8.3.1 The institution may vary elements of your programme from that described in the prospectus once you are registered on the programme for the same reasons as set out in Clause 8.2.

 8.3.2 The institution will undertake suitable consultation with students where it proposes to make a change to your programme that materially changes the outcomes of, or a large part of, your programme (such as the nature of the award or a major change to the curriculum).
-If the institution makes such a material change (in the institution's reasonable opinion) which you reasonably believe will prejudicially affect you, may either cancel the Contract and withdraw from the programme without any liability to the institution for tuition fees or transfer to such other programme (if any) as may be offered by the institution for which you are qualified.
+If the institution makes such a material change (in the institution's reasonable opinion) which you reasonably believe will prejudicially affect you, you may either cancel the Contract and withdraw from the programme without any liability to the institution for tuition fees or transfer to such other programme (if any) as may be offered by the institution for which you are qualified.
+This clause 8.3 of the terms and conditions shall not apply to Tier 4 sponsored students or students who require a visa or other immigration permission to be able to carry out their studies.

 8.4 Withdrawal of a programme after registration